zhupig0501/ML-MNL/README.md

 ICDM 2013 Kaggle](https://www.kaggle.com/competitions/expedia-personalized-sort/overview).

 ## Airline
-### # Airline Synthetic Dataset Description
+### Airline Synthetic Dataset Description
 This repository hosts a synthetic dataset modeled on airline transactions.
+You can access the dataset [here](https://github.com/zhupig0501/Transformer-Choice-Model/tree/main/Airline).
 The data is not real but has been generated based on Algorithm 2 described in [our research paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4298996).
 The dataset includes two main files:
 1. **transaction_data.csv**: Contains synthetic labeled transaction data for 30,000 assortments, with each assortment comprising between 5 to 30 products.
 2. **pool_product.csv**: Provides 1000 synthetic product pools.
 Each pool contains 100 different products that can be used as candidates for an assortment.